CrimeOwl AI logoCrimeOwl AI

 Lead #2

-What role did Turkish, Omani, and U.S. persons and entities play in facilitating the illegal oil sales?
+How were Turkish, Omani, and U.S. persons and entities involved in facilitating the illegal oil sales?

 🚗